 Software revisions are released from time-to-time that introduce new product features, or improve the performance of the product.
-When such revisions are shipped in the form of a USB Flash device, printed operational notes will be included.
+When such revisions are shipped as a USB flash drive, printed operational notes are included.
 When revisions are introduced in the course of product production, an updated Operations Manual will be shipped with new servers.